sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/02-prepare-disk.md

 > It's crucial to use `gdisk` because GPT is needed for UEFI boot.

 Please create 4 partition like described in the Arch Wiki above with `gdisk`.
 Use the codes for the partition type.
-Don't format the partitions at this time, we will do it later with the YubiKey.
+Don't format the partitions at this time, you will do it later with the YubiKey.
 It should look similar like this.

 ```
 Number  Start (sector)    End (sector)  Size       Code  Name